 Last week, traders' focus had shifted to supportive factors around the U.S. opening.
 "Now the market will be watching the pipeline story," said Phil Flynn, a senior analyst at Price Futures Group in Chicago.

 Brent crude settled up 4 cents, or 0.1%, at $68.32 a barrel.
 U.S. West Texas Intermediate (WTI) crude settled up 2 cents, or 0.03% at $64.92.
 Both benchmarks rose more than 1% last week, their second consecutive weekly gain.

 "If the pipelines were to remain out of action for any length of time, this would have far-reaching effects on the oil market not only in the U.S., but also in Europe," said Commerzbank analyst Carsten Fritsch.

 "That said, it is currently assumed that the disruption to the pipelines will be resolved in a matter of days, so the impact should be limited."

-The White House was working closely with Colonial to help it to recover.
-Commerce Secretary Gina Raimondo said the pipeline fix was a top priority for the Biden administration. read more
+The White House was working with Colonial to help it recover.
+Commerce Secretary Gina Raimondo said the pipeline fix was a top priority. read more

-Brent crude has risen over 30% this year due to supply cuts by the Organization of the Petroleum Exporting Countries and allies, known as OPEC+, and easing coronavirus movement restrictions in the United States and Europe.
+Brent crude has risen more than 30% this year, supported by supply cuts by the Organization of the Petroleum Exporting Countries and allies, known as OPEC+, and easing coronavirus movement restrictions in the United States and Europe.

-But the worsening pandemic developments in Asia have weighed.
+But the worsening pandemic in Asia has weighed.
 Indian coronavirus infections and deaths held close to record daily highs on Monday. read more